Noemie-Ribaillier/image_classification/README.md

 ### Different layers
 These are the several layers we can use to build a Sequential or Functional API:
 * Conv2D: creates a convolution kernel that is convolved with the layer input over a 2D spatial dimension (height and width).
 It performs a sliding window operation to capture local spatial features (such as edges, textures, and patterns) from the input image.
 The result is a set of feature maps.
 * MaxPool2D: take the maximum value over an input window (of size defined by pool_size (f, f)) for each channel of the input.
 The window is shifted by strides (s, s) along each dimension.
 It reduces the spatial size of the input, helping to control overfitting and reduce computational complexity.
-Same padding only ensures
+Same padding with strides=1 ensures that spatial dimensions are the same between input and output.
 * ReLU: computes the elementwise ReLU (Rectified Linear Unit), it introduces non-linearity to the network, allowing it to learn more complex patterns.
 * Flatten: given a tensor, this function takes each example in the batch and flattens it into a 1D vector.
 If the tensor has the shape (batch_size, h, w, c), it returns a flattened tensor with shape (batch_size, k), with k = h * w * c
 * Dense: given a flattened input, it returns the output computed using a fully connected layer.